Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Numerical Evaluation

 \subsection{Monte Carlo Study}

 We next conduct an MC study to compare the proposed TSE policy against three classical stochastic evasion models: the RTS, Singer, and weaving models.
+These three models are the canonical stochastic evasion benchmarks in the guidance literature, and they span its three dominant maneuver paradigms: the RTS captures bang-bang random switching~\cite{zarchan_representation_1979, zarchan_tactical_2012}, the Singer process captures correlated Gauss--Markov acceleration~\cite{singer_estimating_1970}, and the weaving model captures deterministic periodic motion~\cite{zarchan_tactical_2012}.
+They are the standard maneuver models against which interceptor estimators and guidance laws are evaluated~\cite{yanushevsky_analysis_2004, marks_multiple_2006, weiss_robust_2008, ratnoo_three-point_2016}, which makes them the natural points of comparison for the proposed TSE law.
 Each simulation models a planar lateral engagement governed by the discrete-time dynamics~\eqref{eq:ts_lateral_dynamics} with sampling time $\Delta t=0.01~\mathrm{s}$, closing speed $V_{c}=400~\mathrm{m/s}$, and a proportional navigation pursuer with a navigation constant $N=3$.
 The evader and pursuer accelerations are limited to $u_{T}^{\max}=9g$ and $u_{M}^{\max}=27g$, respectively.

 A total of $N_{\mathrm{MC}}=10{,}000$ independent trials are executed.
 In each trial, the true terminal index $f$ is drawn from the discrete support defined in~\eqref{eq:ts_pf_uniform}.
 The initial state of the engagement is sampled from a zero–mean Gaussian distribution,